top of page

 The presentation was made at an event held at the Army and Navy Club in London in November 2011.

-Peter’s archery journey started when he took a further education class at 15 and it continued for the rest of his life, with one of his last official commitments taking place in the days just after his 80th birthday, as part of the Judging team at the UK 3D Championships in July 2025, held at Overton Black Arrows’ very own Field Archery venue The Warren, quite possibly Peter’s spiritual archery home.
+Peter’s archery journey started when he took a further education class at 15 and continued for the rest of his life, with one of his last official commitments taking place shortly after his 80th birthday.
+Even after turning 80, Peter was still giving back to and supporting the sport he loved and was part of the Judging team at the UK 3D Championships in July 2025 and presented the winners with their medals at the event held at Overton Black Arrows’ very own Field Archery venue The Warren, quite possibly Peter’s spiritual archery home.

-In 2011 Peter was nominated by the then Chairman of Overton Black Arrows, David Backers, for the Annual Torch Trophy Trust Awards, which he won, with the award being presented to Peter by Princess Alexandra at the Army and Navy Club in London, picture above.
+In 2011 Peter was nominated by the then Chairman of Overton Black Arrows, David Backers, for the Torch Trophy Trust Award, which he won, with the award being presented to Peter by Princess Alexandra at the Army and Navy Club in London, see the picture above.

-From the age of around 17, and for the following 63 years, Peter formed the first of two clubs which would go on to become Overton Black Arrows.
 There were times in Overton Black Arrows' history when Peter used his own money to ensure archers, just a handful, could still hire and shoot at their indoor facility at Testbourne School.
-Throughout most of his life Peter has been involved with archery, either as an archer, an instructor, a "Qualified to coach in Field Archery" endorsed coach, an AGB Level 1 and subsequently Level 2 coach, as well as the Coach to National Teams.
-Peter went on to became an Archery Judge and carried out this role across the Country at numerous competitions.
-Throughout his time he sat on and was a member of numerous archery organisations, SCAS and HAA to name but two.
+For most of his life Peter was involved with archery, either as an archer, an instructor, a "Qualified to coach in Field Archery" endorsed coach, an AGB Level 1 and subsequently an AGB Level 2 Coach, as well as a Coach to National Teams.
+Peter went on to became an Archery Judge and carried out this role across the Country and and an International Level Judge, he likely officiated across Europe too.
+Throughout his time Peter sat on, and was a member of, numerous archery organisations, SCAS and HAA to name but two local to OvBA.

 All in all, for 65years, Peter took part in, supported and gave back to the sport he loved.
 Very, very few people can say they’ve been so committed, supportive and involved in a sport they love for such a long period of time.

-Peter was made Lifelong President of Overton Black Arrows in 2010, 48years after forming the first of two clubs which would go on to become Overton Black Arrows and 50years after starting his own archery journey.
+Peter was made Lifelong President of Overton Black Arrows in 2010, 48years after forming the first of two clubs which would go on to become Overton Black Arrows, some 50years after starting his own archery journey.

-To say Peter has been a significant part of the Field Archery scene is an understatement, and it’s likely Peter has given advice and coaching help to thousands of archers over his 65year involvement in the sport, from beginners at his club, to archers in County and National Teams/Squads, as well as passing on his knowledge to numerous fellow Coaches and Judges alike.
+To say Peter has been a significant part of the Field Archery community is an understatement, and it’s likely Peter has given advice and coaching help to thousands of archers, from beginners at his club, to archers in County and National Teams alike, as well as passing on knowledge to numerous Coaches and Judges too.

-At times, Peter was Overton Black Arrows, single handily carrying out all the roles which make up today’s Committee, when membership numbers dropped to their lowest in the 1990s.
-But, Peter’s love for archery and his club meant he did everything he could to keep the club going.
-One previous Chairman believed Peter himself was paying to hire the Gymnasium at Testbourne School for the 3 or 4 members who would turn up to shoot on Friday evenings during the Autumn and Winter, from his own pocket, because the club certainly didn’t have the finances to pay for such things itself.
+At times, Peter was Overton Black Arrows, single handily carrying out all the roles which make up today’s Committee, especially when membership numbers dropped to their lowest in the 1990s.
+But, Peter’s love for archery and his club meant he did everything he could to keep OvBA going.
+One previous Chairman believed Peter himself was paying, from his own pocket, to hire the Gymnasium at Testbourne School for the 3 or 4 members, or fewer, who would turn up to shoot on Friday evenings during the Autumn and Winter, because the OvBA didn’t have the finances buy equipment, let alone to pay for such things as hiring a venue to shoot in.

-Thanks to Peter’s determination and love for archery, especially field archery, Overton Black Arrows was kept alive and eventually began attracting new members.
-In time, as numbers began to grow, others began to help Peter and membership numbers continued to rise and, fast forwarding around 20years, we are now blessed with some amazing facilities, a membership which is into three figures rather than near single figures, and finances which mean we don’t have to ask the current Chairman for money to pay for facilities to enable members to shoot at Testbourne School where we still shoot, although nowadays it's on Wednesday evenings through the Autumn and Winter, rather than a Friday.
+Thanks to Peter’s determination, generosity and love for archery, especially Field Archery, Overton Black Arrows was kept alive and eventually began attracting new members.
+In time, as numbers began to grow, others began to help Peter and membership numbers continued to rise.
+Fast forward to the mid 2020s and OvBA are now blessed with; some amazing facilities, a membership which is into three figures rather than nearer or in single figures, and finances which mean we don’t have to ask the current Chairman for money to pay for facilities to enable members to shoot at Testbourne School, where we still shoot, although nowadays it's on Wednesday evenings through the Autumn and Winter, rather than a Friday.

-Today, Overton Black Arrows has access to a 100yard Target Range members can use every day of the year, indoor facilities for up to 24archers to shoot up to 20yards on club nights from early September through to the end of March, plus a Field and 3D Range around which we can set some of the most challenging Field and 3D courses anywhere in Britain.
-Not bad for a club that can trace its roots back to a 15 old young man.
+Today, part of Peter's legacy means, Overton Black Arrows has access to a Target Range where we can set targets out to 100yards and where members can shoot every day of the year, weather and daylight permitting, indoor facilities for up to 24archers to shoot on club nights from early September through to the end of March, plus a Field Archery and 3D Archery venue around which we can set some of the most challenging Field and 3D courses anywhere in Britain.
+Not bad for a club that can trace its roots back to a 15 old young man!

-Peter was a part of and attended the annual Overton Black Arrows Field Competition for 50years, helping organise and shooting in the competition for many years, before moving over to Judging at the event in more recent years.
+Peter was a part of and attended the annual Overton Black Arrows Field Competition for 50years, helping organise and shooting in the competition for many years, before moving over to Judging after he stopped shooting competitively.

 Peter_Turner_2025_Podium.jpg

-Proudly standing behind Peter, from left to right, are; Stephen Baker, Tricia Crawley, Tremaine Callier, Richard Buckner, Hannah Callier, Barry Burton, Rob Aldridge, Paul Williams, Susie Allam, Steve Allam, Jaco van Eck, Farhad Jafari.
+Proudly standing behind Peter, from left to right, are; Stephen Baker, Tricia Crawley, Tremaine Callier, Richard Buckner, Hannah Callier, Barry Burton, Rob Aldridge, Paul Williams, Susie Allam, Steve Allam, Jaco van Eck, Farhad Jafari, and not forgetting Rufus the arrow finding black labrador with Hannah.

 Everyone I’ve spoken to, or heard comment, about Peter since his passing, has nothing but happy memories and praise for him being; a gentleman, kind, considerate, helpful, incredibly knowledgeable and always willing to share his knowledge so others could learn and benefit from it.

-As a member of Overton Black Arrows and current Chairman of the club at the time of Peter’s passing, not only do I feel incredibly sad we have lost the founder of our club, but I feel the wider archery community has lost a hugely prominent figure, especially in Field Archery.
-However, notwithstanding that, I feel extremely proud and privileged to have known Peter, even if it was for just a few years.
-I can also confess to the fact that writing this has been an emotional at times and I thank you for taking the time to read this.
+As I near the end of this article, I feel quite sad that a man who built Overton Black Arrows and did so much for Field Archery in general will now only be with us at future events in spirit and memory, although, I suspect with his beliefs Peter will be looking over us and, I hope we can do him proud as a club at future events we put on and take part in.
+Also, as a member of Overton Black Arrows and Chairman of the club at the time of Peter’s passing, not only do I feel incredibly sad we've lost the founder of our club, but I feel the wider archery community has lost a hugely prominent figure, especially in Field Archery.
+However, notwithstanding the preceding lines, I feel extremely proud and privileged to have known Peter, even if it was for just a few years.
+I can also confess to the fact that writing this has been emotional at times and I thank you if you've taken time to read all of this article.

 RIP Peter Turner, you will be missed, but never forgotten.